allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 Going down through the DOM structure should be read backwards of course, so...
 We look for a `span` element with `buy-now` and `dist` classes containing text with a substring matching a regex.
-This span should be in an `article` tag, and that tag should be placed in element with &ldquo;featured-offers&rdquo; id attribute.
+This span should be in an `article` tag, and that tag should be placed in an element with &ldquo;featured-offers&rdquo; id attribute.
 We can deal with all this filtering by using a simple one-line jQuery command with the help of a build-in matching tool.
 Finally we have to check if the result list is non-empty ( `!priceString.empty` ) and if it is, convert the string to a double value and check if it is higher than 350.